o3bvv/verboselib/README.rst

   A name (``string``) of the domain of translations.
 Usually, it's the name of the application, of the library, or it can be just ``"messages"``.

 ``locale_dir_path``
   A path (``string`` or ``pathlib.Path``) to the translations catalogs directory, which is a place where actual translations are stored.
-Usually, such directory is called ``locale`` and is located inside the top-level directory of the application of library.
+Usually, such directory is called ``locale`` and is located inside the top-level directory of the application or library.
 The path is strongly recommended to be absolute.

 Example: